bsky-watch/labeler/README.md

 ## Migrating from Ozone

+> [!WARNING]
-WARNING: this wasn't tested yet on any live instance, please report any issues if you do this.
+> This wasn't tested yet on any live instance, please report any issues if you do this.

+> [!WARNING]
+> I reiterate - there's no web UI of any kind in this repo, you need to bring
+> your own before switching from Ozone if you plan to do any manual labeling.

 `cmd/clone` implements making a copy of a labeler with the same sequence numbers, so cursor values any consumers have will remain valid and point to the same data.